-Major Budget Changes From FY 2018-19 YTD Appropriations FY 2018-19 Year-to-Date (as of 3/5/19) FY 2019-20 House Change 3.
-Savings from Closure of Ojibway Correctional Facility Executive reflects a savings of \$6.8 million GF/GP and a reduction of 217.9 FTE positions resulting from closure of the Ojibway Correctional Facility.
-Partial year savings of \$19.2 million GF/GP was taken in the FY 2018-19 budget.
-The \$6.8 million represents the remaining balance of full year savings.
-House concurs.
-FTE Gross GF/GP NA NA NA (217.9) (\$6,805,700) (\$6,805,700) 4.
-Corizon Health Care Contract Adjustment Gross \$86,717,900 \$0 Executive includes \$5.4 million GF/GP to cover costs of required inflationary adjustments.
-The contract requires an annual increase in the base per prisoner per month cost for physical and mental health care services, including pharmaceuticals.
-House does not include additional funding.
-GF/GP \$86,717,900 \$0 5.
-Program Eliminations Executive reflects a savings of \$4.7 million GF/GP due to the following program eliminations: Goodwill Flip the Script (\$1.5 million) - funding was first included in the FY 2014-15 budget for Goodwill Industries of Greater Detroit in Wayne County to provide education, job training, and mentoring to troubled 16-39 year-olds, who have entered into the criminal justice system for the first or second time, in an effort to keep them out of prison.
-Substance Abuse Parole Certain Sanction Program (\$1.4 million) - funding was first included in the FY 2015-16 budget for distribution to accredited rehabilitation organizations offering services to parole violators.
-Supervising Region Incentive Program (\$1.0 million) - funding was first included in the FY 2016-17 budget to provide incentives to field operations administration regions that implement supervision practices, procedures, and sanctions directed at parole and probation revocation reduction.
-Online High School Equivalency Pilot Program (\$500,000) - funding was first included in the FY 2017-18 budget to serve up to 400 prisoners through a regionally accredited public or private school district that offers career-based online high school diplomas.
-Federally Qualified Health Center Pilot Program (\$250,000) - funding was first included in the FY 2017-18 budget for the department to work with the organization that represents federally qualified health centers to implement a pilot project to ensure that behavioral and physical health needs of parolees and probationers are met.
-Kitchen Inspections (\$50,000) - funding was first included in the FY 2018-19 budget for the department to pay for annual kitchen inspections at all correctional facilities.
-House concurs with the Executive on eliminating all of the programs, but includes a \$100 placeholder for the Federally Qualified Health Center Pilot Program.
-Gross \$4,740,000 (\$4,739,900) GF/GP \$4,740,000 (\$4,739,900) 6.
-One-Time Funding for Replacing Electronic Tether Equipment Gross NA \$0 Executive includes a one-time appropriation of \$4.6 million GF/GP for the department to purchase 6,619 GPS devices.
-The department's current contract utilizes Verizon's 3G network, which will be deactivated by December 31, 2019.
-Deactivation will force the department to switch to LTE or 4G devices in order to maintain coverage for electronic tether units.
-House does not include a line item appropriation, but includes boilerplate section 226 which directs the department to expend \$4.6 million of unexpended work project appropriations for replacing electronic tethers.
-GF/GP NA \$0
+Executive reflects a savings of \$4.7 million GF/GP due to the following program eliminations:

+- Goodwill Flip the Script (\$1.5 million) funding was first included in the FY 2014-15 budget for Goodwill Industries of Greater Detroit in Wayne County to provide education, job training, and mentoring to troubled 16-39 year-olds, who have entered into the criminal justice system for the first or second time, in an effort to keep them out of prison. - Substance Abuse Parole Certain Sanction Program (\$1.4 million) funding was first included in the FY 2015-16 budget for distribution to accredited rehabilitation organizations offering services to parole violators. - Supervising Region Incentive Program (\$1.0 million) funding was first included in the FY 2016-17 budget to provide incentives to field operations administration regions that implement supervision practices, procedures, and sanctions directed at parole and probation revocation reduction. - Online High School Equivalency Pilot Program (\$500,000) funding was first included in the FY 2017-18 budget to serve up to 400 prisoners through a regionally accredited public or private school district that offers career-based online high school diplomas. - Federally Qualified Health Center Pilot Program (\$250,000) funding was first included in the FY 2017-18 budget for the department to work with the organization that represents federally qualified health centers to implement a pilot project to ensure that behavioral and physical health needs of parolees and probationers are met. - Kitchen Inspections (\$50,000) funding was first included in the FY 2018-19 budget for the department to pay for annual kitchen inspections at all correctional facilities.

+House concurs with Executive on eliminating all of the programs, but includes a \$100 placeholder for the Federally Qualified Health Center Pilot Program.
+Senate includes a \$100 placeholder for Goodwill Flip the Script, retains current year funding for the Substance Abuse Parole Certain Sanction Program, and eliminates funding for the remaining programs.
+Conference concurs with Executive on eliminating funding for the Supervising Region Incentive Program, the Online High School Equivalency Pilot Program, the Federally Qualified Health Center Pilot Program, and for kitchen inspections.
+Conference retains current-year funding for Goodwill Flip the Script and includes boilerplate section 226 that directs the department to expend \$1.0 million of unexpended work project appropriations to continue the Substance Abuse Parole Certain Sanction Program for one more year.
+Veto deletes section 226, so there is no funding included for the Substance Abuse Parole Certain Sanction Program.